estebanways/pandoras/README.md

 # Pandoras

-Universal Chroot environment that can be deployed to most linux distributions to create portable chroot images that can be moved from one host to another.
+Universal Chroot environment that can be deployed to most Linux distributions to create portable chroot images that can be moved from one host to another.

 <img alt="sword-vim" src="./pandoras.jpg?raw=true" width="500" height="320" />